-How to Save Webpage Offline in Edge Computer?
+Save Webpage Offline

-- Launch the Microsoft Edge browser on the computer.
+- Launch Microsoft Edge on the computer.

 - Hover on the More Tools menu from the options.